abhisha1991/w251_hw9/README.md

 #### 2. Do you think your model is fully trained?
 How can you tell?

-Yes, I believe it finished, if we look at the nohup file (we had set the training step size to 50k instead of 300k) - we see the bottom of the file explicitly indicates that training has finished: "*** Finished training".
-Moreover, if we look at the tensorboard, we notice that it is no longer updating the number of steps beyond 50k.
+Yes, I believe it finished, if we look at the nohup file (we had set the training step size to 50k instead of 300k) - we see the bottom of the file explicitly indicates that training has finished.
+Moreover, if we look at the tensorboard, we notice that it is no longer updating the number of steps beyond 50k in any of the graphs.
 This is enough proof the training has completed.

 #### 3. Were you overfitting?